Roseinfire/HtmlS/README.md

 `HtmlScript` provides solutions for classical html problems. <br>
 No need to close tags, `no need tricks` with css. <br>
 Easy to create elements with relative sizes. <br>
-Choose the layout and don't think about screen orientation. <br>
+Easy to choose a content layout. <br>
 Seems that images look bad before loaded? <br>
-We provide a preview untill site isn't loaded completely. <br>
+HtmlScript also provides a preview untill site isn't loaded `completely` <br>
-With HtmlScript you can `almost draw` sites.

 ## Needed knowledge
 * CSS 3.0